gvwilson/sensibleadventures/maddy-roo/maddy-roo.md

 and most of 'em are rogues,
 but you don't act like any rogue I ever heard of."

-"This is not 'rogue'," the bot said primly.
-Maddy could actually hear the quotes around the word "rogue".
+"This is not 'rogue'," the bot said so primly that Maddy could actually hear the quotes around the word "rogue".
 "Aberrant units are reprogrammed or recycled immediately in--- in---" It froze again.
 "This is unable to complete its sentence."